Lyocell: Manufacturing process

-Manufacture then follows the same route as with other kinds of fibers such as viscose.
-The strands pass to a finishing area, where a lubricant, which may be a soap or silicone or other agents, depending on the future use of the fiber, is applied.
+Manufacture then follows the same route as with other kinds of fibres such as viscose.
+The strands pass to a finishing area, where a lubricant, which may be a soap or silicone or other agents, depending on the future use of the fibre, is applied.
 This step is a detangler, prior to carding and spinning into yarn.
-At this stage, the dried, finished fibers are in a form called tow, a large, untwisted bundle of continuous lengths of filament.
-The bundles of tow are taken to a crimper, a machine that compresses the fiber, giving it texture and bulk.
-The crimped fiber is then carded by mechanical carders, which perform an action sort of like combing your hair, to separate and order the strands.
+At this stage, the dried, finished fibres are in a form called tow, a large, untwisted bundle of continuous lengths of filament.
+The bundles of tow are taken to a crimper, a machine that compresses the fibre, giving it texture and bulk.
+The crimped fibre is then carded by mechanical carders, which perform a combing action to separate and order the strands.
 The carded strands are then cut and baled for shipment to a fabric mill.
-The entire manufacturing process, from unrolling the raw cellulose to baling the fiber, takes roughly two hours.
+The entire manufacturing process, from unrolling the raw cellulose to baling the fibre, takes roughly two hours.
 After this, the Lyocell may be processed in many ways.
-It may be spun with another fiber, such as cotton or wool.
+It may be spun with another fibre, such as cotton or wool.
 The resulting yarn can be woven or knitted like any other fabric, and may be given a variety of finishes, from soft and suede-like to silky.

-The amine oxide used to dissolve the cellulose and set the fiber after spinning (NMMO) is recycled.
-Typically, 99 percent of the amine oxide is recovered.
+The amine oxide used to dissolve the cellulose and set the fibre after spinning (NMMO) is recycled.
+Typically, 99 per cent of the amine oxide is recovered.
 NMMO biodegrades without producing harmful products.
 Since there is little waste product, this process is relatively eco-friendly, though it is energy-intensive.

+Future research

+Lyocell's lack of antibacterial properties limits its uses in the medical field.
+Due to its biodegradability, low toxicity, and comfort, Lyocell would become a useful material for antibacterial garments.
+Several approaches have been tested to introduce antibacterial capabilities.
+Three general approaches have been studied to achieve this: physical blending, chemical reaction, and post-treatment.
+Physical blending methods introduce antibacterial agents into the spinning dope.
+In chemical reaction methods, antibacterial additives are crosslinked into the Lyocell fibres and therefore giving antimicrobial properties.
+In post-treatment methods, antibacterial additives are being deposited on Lyocell fibre surfaces through physical coating, padding, or impregnation processes.
+Physical blending and post-treatment methods appear to be the most promising for large-scale manufacturing.
+Careful consideration of cost, preparation time, and antibacterial effectiveness is required to select the best method.
+Creating successful modification of Lyocell fibres to enhance antibacterial properties would allow to manufacture products for health care (such as lab coats, caps, gowns), hygiene products (scrubs, sanitary napkins), and clothing (socks, underwear).